the-bruz/Recipes-and-Ratings-Analysis/README.md

 ## Introduction

-**Do people generally prefer high calorie foods or low calorie ones?**
+Nowadays, more and more people tend to pay more attention to whether foods are healthy rather than their energy provided.
+One question has been debated frequently: **Do people generally prefer high calorie foods or low calorie ones?**

 To answer this question, appropriate dataset and rigorous hypothesis test are necessary.
 In this project, research will be conducted on the dataset **Recipes and Ratings**.
 This dataset contains two tables, one for recipes and one for reviews/ratings.
 For the purpose of this project, the two tables will be merged and used as one dataset of 234429 rows.
 Some key attributes of the dataset include: